 However, it’s essential to approach churn prediction in financial services with careful consideration for compliance and privacy concerns.
 The financial industry is governed by strict regulations to protect customer data and ensure confidentiality and compliance.

 Data privacy regulations dictate how customer information can be collected, stored and used.
-To keep in line with these regulations, organizations must adopt data security practices and ensure that customer privacy is safeguarded, particularly in the data preparation step of the churn prediction process.
+To keep in line with these regulations, organisations must adopt data security practices and ensure that customer privacy is safeguarded, particularly in the data preparation step of the churn prediction process.

 Respecting customer privacy and securing their trust is essential in the financial services industry, perhaps more than in any other industry.
 Though adhering to these regulations while harnessing data for churn prediction will certainly be a balancing act, it’s worth the effort.